javsgon/sqlalchemy-challenge/README.md

 # SQLAlchemy Challenge

 ## Instructions
-Do a climate analysis about Honolulu, Hawaii using Python and SQLAlchemy.
+Do a climate analysis about Honolulu, Hawaii using Python and SQLAlchemy and then design a climate App using Flask.

 ## Part 1: Analyze and Explore the Climate Data
 Perform a basic climate analysis and data exploration of your climate database.
 Specifically, using SQLAlchemy ORM queries, Pandas, and Matplotlib.